tarsa/TarsaMatchFinder/doc/BACKLOG.md

 - do essential matches sorting as a separate phase
 - process files in streaming way where feasible
 - make multi-threaded TarsaMatchFinder
+- make genetic algorithm to find best parameters (thresholds) for TarsaMatchFinder
 - better filtering of matches if it's feasible for both match finders
   - ideally the number of essential matches should be less than the number of input bytes and then interpolator should be able to reconstruct the